 - 1) Form an M.A. committee.
-During winter quarter of the first year the student will ask three UC ladder faculty members to serve on his or her master's committee.
-This should consist of three faculty members from the Department of Anthropology; the chair should belong to the archaeology subfield, but faculty from other subfields may be members of the committee if they are appropriate to the student's interests.
-See also Graduate Division regulations regarding committee formation: - http://www.graddiv.ucsb.edu/handbook/mastersdegreerequirements.html#committee - A. Committee members are mentors, in professional and scholarly matters, and are expected to guide the student throughout his or her graduate education.
+At the end of the first year, the student will ask three UC ladder faculty members to serve on his or her master's committee.
+This should consist of three faculty members from the Department of Anthropology; the chair should belong to the archaeology subfield, but faculty from other subfields may be members of the committee if they are appropriate to the student's interests. - A. Committee members are mentors, in professional and scholarly matters, and are expected to guide the student throughout his or her graduate education.
 Committee responsibilities include general advising, as well as the more specific work of evaluating students' annual reports, self-assessments, contracts, M.A. papers, research papers, funding and dissertation proposals, and dissertations.
 The committee's purpose is to assess the students' special needs, strengths, and weaknesses and to assist in developing the best program possible.
 Committee members are expected to help students prepare for doctoral advancement and to participate in the oral exam that is required for advancement.
 Students are expected to work closely with their committees throughout their graduate careers and to keep their members informed about activities and plans.
 This information is necessary if the committees are to represent the students' interests in the department and to provide advice. - B. Once the committee members have been contacted and have agreed to serve, the student will complete the department's M.A.
 Committee form which provides a written record of committee membership.
-The form is submitted to the Graduate Program Assistant.
+The form is submitted to the Graduate Program Coordinator.

 File the department M.A.
-Committee Form with the Graduate Program Assistant by the end of Winter quarter.
+Committee Form with the Graduate Program Coordinator by the end of Winter quarter.

 - C. If students decide to change their committees they must have the consent of the new member, inform all members of the current committee, and secure the approval of the department chair.
-When changing M.A. committee member(s), the student needs to fill out the departmental Change of Committee Member form and file it with the Graduate Program Assistant.
+When changing M.A. committee member(s), the student needs to fill out the departmental Change of Committee Member form and file it with the Graduate Program Coordinator.
 Changing a Ph.D. committee member(s) requires a Graduate Division Change of Ph.D.
-Committee form. - 2) Draw up a contract, in consultation with the committee, which is due at the end of spring quarter of the first year. - By the end of winter quarter of the first year each student will arrange an assessment meeting with all the members of the committee, the purpose being to discuss the individual's background qualifications and interests and to help set up a suitable program of study and research.
+Committee form. - 2) Draw up a contract, in consultation with the committee, which is due at the end of spring quarter of the first year.

+By the end of the first year, each student will arrange an assessment meeting with all the members of the committee, the purpose being to discuss the individual's background qualifications and interests and to help set up a suitable program of study and research.
 The student will prepare for the assessment interview by writing a brief summary of his or her background in anthropology and presenting a draft of the contract to the committee.
 The guidelines for writing the Ph.D.
 Competency Contract can be found below and a sample contract can be found on the anthropology website.